Knowledgeable Immigration Attorneys in Marietta

 - Defined as the spouse, unmarried child under the age of 21, or parent of U.S. citizen over the age of 21.

-- Immediate relatives have special immigration priority and do not have to wait in line for a visa number because there are an unlimited number of visas for their particular categories.
+- Immediate relatives have special immigration priority and do not have to wait in line for a visa number because there is an unlimited number of visas for their particular categories.

 - Unmarried son or daughter over the age of 21, a married child of any age, or a brother/sister of a U.S. citizen petitioner age 21 or older;